advorange/RedditImageDownloader/README.md

 # ImageDL
 Mass download images from websites and compare for duplicates.

+The image comparer database is a LiteDB database.
+There should not be any reason to edit the database, but if you need to, the password is "123".
-Right now there is only a Windows version, but any other operating system that supports .Net Core/Standard only needs an implementation of the picture hashing.
+Right now there is only a Windows version, but any other operating system that supports .Net Core/Standard only needs an implementation of the picture bool hashing.

 **Currently supports:**
 * 4chan